-- Bodily Injury: For example, a visitor to the site trips over some of your equipment.
-It does not even have to be your fault, you can still be found liable and have to pay damages and medical expenses.
+- Bodily Injury.
+For example, a visitor to the site trips over some of your equipment.
+It does not even have to be your fault, you’re found liable and have to pay damages and medical expenses.

 Workers Compensation is mandatory across the country.
-General Liability Insurance is legally required in most states.
+General Liability Insurance’s legally required in most states.
 It is wise to check before applying for contracts, because you may be sabotaging your changes without even knowing it.

 The top 2 benefits of Liability Insurance are: